8 Tips and Tricks for Healthier and Stronger Nails

 If you don’t like how they look or are afraid they’ll break, leave them unpainted overnight and then paint them again the next morning during breakfast.
 Or take advantage of the weekend to leave them natural.

-As we mentioned before, you’ve probably thought about using artificial nails or nail hardeners (strengtheners).
-This may be fine for a special occasion like your wedding day, an important party or special event, but don’t continue using them afterwards.
+As we mentioned before, you’ve probably thought about getting acrylic nails or gel polishes.
+This may be fine for a special occasion like your wedding day, an important party or special event, but don’t continue getting fake nails constantly.

 This is worth repeating because it’s one of the most common causes of broken nails.
-Don’t use your nails to open a clip, scratch off a label or dirt, open a can, etc. There are special tools for these jobs like scissors, a spatula, knife, etc.
+Don’t use your nails to rip a bag open, scratch off a label or dirt, open a can, etc. There are special tools for these jobs like scissors, a spatula, knife, etc.